EYFS - Reception

-Each and every part of our environment has been carefully planned to support children's development within Reception and provide them with opportunities to demonstrate the Characteristics of Effective Learning.
+Each and every part of our environment has been carefully planned to support children's development within Reception and Nursery and provide them with opportunities to demonstrate the Characteristics of Effective Learning.
 Our environment consists of many different areas of 'continuous provision'.
 Continuous provision is the areas and resources which are always there for the children to explore, it is planned to be stimulating, engaging, purposeful and challenging.
 Our provision enables children to make choices and learn through child-initiated play.
 The provision is enhanced daily through 'set ups' which are linked directly to children's personalised next steps to enable strong learning and progress from all.

 Here are some photos of our Continuous Provision...